-Oral endoscopic ultrasound is a test that allows your doctor to look at the walls of your esophagus, stomach, and upper gastrointestinal tract.
+Endoscopic ultrasound is a test that allows your doctor to look at the walls of your esophagus, stomach, and upper gastrointestinal tract.
+This test may also be used to look at the airways and lungs.
 The test does not use X-rays or other radiation.

 Author: Healthwise Staff